Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/index.md

 * Start with a description of the smell
 * *Impact:* Describe the impact if present in your tests
-* *You Task*: Tell you what you need to do in order to remove them.
+* *Required Action*: Tell you what you need to do and lists different alternative solutions in order to remove them.
 * *Code Samples*: Examples in some programming languages to show you how it looks in the wild.

 ## Rating of Impacts